What is PLA Plastic (Polylactide)? | The Definitive Guide

 Disadvantages of Polylactide

-Although the advantages completely outweigh the disadvantages, discussing them is still important.
+Although the advantages ultimately outweigh the disadvantages, discussing them is still essential.
 Here are they:

 1. Polylactide has a low crystallization rate, and processing results in amorphous products.

-2. Poor ductility and low impact strength limit its applications compared to other thermoplastics.
+2. Poor flexibility and low impact strength limit its applications compared to other thermoplastics.

 3. Thermal instability and meager gas barrier performance can also become an issue for some manufacturers.